TKomericki/Rhetos-wiki/Rhetos-CLI.md

 * RhetosBuild - Generate C# source from DSL scripts, and executes other file generators.
 * RhetosDeploy - Update database and initialized application data in database.

+Instead of modifying .csproj file, these properties can be provided from command-line as MSBuild arguments.
+For example: `MSBuild.exe MyRhetosApp.sln /p:RhetosDeploy=False`

 Note that each of the Rhetos commands might not run if there are no changes in source detected.

-For large projects, it is recommended to turn off automatic database update on each build, and run it manually from console when testing the application with `rhetos.exe dbupdate` (the exe is located in bin folder).
+For large projects, it is recommended to turn off automatic database update on each build, and run it manually from console before testing the application.
+To manually update database execute `rhetos.exe dbupdate` (the exe is located in bin folder).

 ## Build and dbupdate configuration settings